-Abstract-The development of an inmunosensor for the point-of-care detection of the mouth and foot disease is presented.
-The detector is based on an ELISA method with amperometric detection.
-A non-structural protein, the 3ABC, is used to selectively detect anti-3ABC antibodies.
-The biological test is performed directly onto screen printed electrodes.
-A dedicated small, portable potentiostat is employed for the control of the sensors, as well as data acquisition and storage.
+Abstract-The development of an inmunosensor for the point-of-care detection of the foot-and-mouth cattle disease is presented.
+The detector is based on an ELISA method with electrochemical detection.
+A non-structural protein, 3ABC, is used to selectively detect anti-bodies is used to selectively detect anti-3ABC antibodies produced after infection.
+The biological test is performed onto a screen printed electrodes.
+A dedicated small, portable potentiostat is employed for the control of the sensors, as well as data acquisition, processing, and storage.